-On February 22, 2016, the Company announced that the Board of Trustees authorized a share repurchase program of up to \$150.0 million of common shares.
-Under this program, the Company may repurchase common shares from time to time in transactions on the open market or by private agreement.
-The Company may suspend or discontinue this program at any time.
-Upon repurchase by the Company, common shares cease to be outstanding and become authorized but unissued common shares.
-For the year ended December 31, 2022, the Company repurchased \$56.6 million of common shares, and as of December 31, 2022, no common shares remained available for repurchase under this program.
+On February 22, 2016, the Company's Board of Trustees authorized a share repurchase program of up to \$150.0 million of common shares.
+Under this program, the Company could repurchase common shares from time to time in transactions on the open market or by private agreement.
+During the year ended December 31, 2022, the Company repurchased \$56.6 million of common shares under this program, and as of December 31, 2022, no common shares remained available for repurchase under this program.